 2. Selous Game Reserve, Tanzania

-The Selous is one of Tanzania’s most beautiful parks, with activities focussed on the Rufiji River or the surrounding lakes.
-It is one of my favourite parks – and combining it with its neighbouring park, Ruaha, makes for an exceptional trip.
+The Selous is one of Tanzania’s most beautiful parks, with activities focused on the Rufiji River or the surrounding lakes.
+It is one of my favorite parks – and combining it with its neighboring park, Ruaha, makes for an exceptional trip.
 It is reported that Selous boasts the highest African wild dog population numbers in Africa.
-My favourite value accommodation here is Lake Manze Tented Camp, a fantastic little camp.
-If you are looking for a classic camp then you cannot go wrong with Siwandu Camp, with Sand Rivers or Beho Beho being your premier options.
+My favorite value accommodation here is Lake Manze Tented Camp, a fantastic little camp.
+If you are looking for a classic camp then you cannot go wrong with Sand Rivers or Beho Beho being your premier options.

 3. Kwando–Linyanti, Botswana

 This is a huge private reserve, covering 2,300 sq. km and attracting big densities of game.
 It’s a classic dry reserve – game viewing peaks from June through to October, with frequent sightings of wild dog in their natural habitat as they often den in the area.
 There are two properties in this reserve, Lagoon Camp and Lebala Camp.
 These two premier camps offer an intimate experience and are among our favorite camps in Botswana.

 4. Alex Walker’s Serian Camp, Southern Serengeti, Tanzania

 It is not very common to see wild dog in Northern Tanzania, but one camp to see wild dogs that is worth talking about is Alex Walker’s, located in the far south of the Serengeti.
 From December through to the end of March, it’s an incredible camp away from the crowds – and our clients often see wild dog in the area.
 The camp is pretty special, offering something a little different from the norm.
 A stay here includes extremely good walking safaris, authentic Maasai experiences, and the Great Migration with no people present!